puppetlabs/puppet-docs/source/pe/3.7/console_classes_groups.markdown

 ### Adding Nodes to a Node Group
-To apply a node group’s environment, classes, parameters, and variables to your nodes, you need to include the node in that node group.

 There are two ways to add nodes to a node group:

 1. Create rules that match node facts (dynamic)